skipperkongen/azure-python-functions-walkthrough/README.md

 Here is a quick walkthrough for how to create a Python based Azure Functions app.
 After completing the steps you will have a Python function hosted in the Azure cloud that you can call via HTTP, e.g. with curl.

+> Disclaimer: at the time of writing it seems that Azure API Management does not support Functions written in Python.
+It is my expectation that this problem will resolve itself swiftly.

 ## Create function